mniederhuber/faire-pipeline/ReadMe.md

 # ToDo:
+	- Run QC after Rule All (as shell:)
 	- Generate pooled BigWigs
 	- Call range of peaks for QC analysis
 		- Ideally, perhaps another pipeline for determining optimal number of peaks